RyanMcG/manners/README.md

    [count-words-equal? "count must equal the length of the words sequence"]])
 ```

-This etiquette works fine with *manners*.
-Other libraries make validating
+This works fine with *manners*.
-relationships between fields much more difficult by limiting a predicate's
-application to the value of the field it is keyed to.
-The benefit of doing it
+Other libraries make validating relationships between fields much more difficult by limiting a predicate's application to the value of the field it is keyed to.
-that way is you can concisely define per field validations.
-The alternative,
+The benefit of doing it that way is you can concisely define per field validations.
-having to drill down to the field you mean to apply your predicate to, may seem
-like more work but it is still quite concise when using `comp` (see above
+The alternative, having to drill down to the field you mean to apply your predicate to, may seem like more work but it is still quite concise when using `comp` (see above example) and the [*bellman*][bellman] namespace is pretty helpful in this situation too.
-example).

 ## Test